Urban planning in Nazi Germany: Berlin

-One of the most ambitious plans of the Third Reich was the complete rebuilding of central Berlin.
-In the style of Haussmann's renovation of Paris in the late 19th and early 20th centuries, much of the inner city was to be demolished and replaced with grand public buildings, wide boulevards and nationalistic monuments.
+One of the most ambitious plans of the Third Reich was the complete rebuilding of central Berlin under the new name of Germania.
+In the style of Haussmann's renovation of Paris in the late 19th and early 20th centuries, much of the inner city was to be demolished and replaced with grand public buildings, with wide boulevards and nationalistic monuments.
 This was to create a Welthauptstadt (world capital) of grand proportions for the Third Reich's conquests.
 Urban planning was to be used to design a city of monumental proportions showing the power of the country and the Party.

 Poland

 Warsaw

-As one of the cities conquered by the Germans in 1939, Hitler decided to destroy Warsaw and its population, considered to be "undesireable" in Nazi eugenics.
+As one of the cities conquered by the Germans in 1939, Hitler decided to destroy Warsaw and its population, considered to be undesireable in Nazi eugenics.
 The city was to be replaced by a purely German town of around 130,000 people.
-The plan was proposed by Friedrich Pabst in 1939 and adopted as official policy by the new German government in Poland.
+The plan was proposed by Friedrich Pabst in 1939 under the Pabst Plan and adopted as official policy by the new German government in Poland.

 The reasons for these radical changes fell well within the Nazi ideology implemented in many occupied territories.
 The destruction of the city was to be a symbolic show of power over the Poles by liquidating their centre of culture, history and politics.
-Indeed, one of the first orders given to the new German mayor of Warsaw in 1939 from the German Government was "...to do everything possible to deprive Warsaw of its character as the main centre of the Polish Republic".
+One of the first orders given to the new German mayor of Warsaw in 1939 from the German Government was "... to do everything possible to deprive Warsaw of its character as the main centre of the Polish Republic".
 The new town was to be built in the style of a typical German country town as a final demonstration of power over the conquered Polish people.

 German planners also played a significant role in preparing the way for the implementation of the new city.
 This involved segregating populations into ghettos for easy control and extermination.
 The Warsaw Ghetto was created in 1940 and was limited by a series of walls and watchtowers.
 The boundaries were gradually reduced over time as conditions worsened for its 400,000 inhabitants.
 Similar scenarios of urban planning as a use for social control and racial segregation were to be repeated across Nazi-occupied territories, especially across Eastern Europe.